 Turkeys are available fresh the Saturday right before Thanksgiving.
 If you will be preparing your bird for Thanksgiving, it will be fresh and may remain in your refrigerator until Thanksgiving Day.
 For those of our customers who will be preparing their bird after the holiday (and for those who order more than one turkey to enjoy at other times of the year), we ask that you freeze your bird when you get home and begin to thaw just a few days before preparing .
 The rule of thumb is to allow one day of thawing time, in the refrigerator, for every 4-5 pounds of turkey.

 Remember to order your turkeys early!
 If you would like a Dominion Valley Farm turkey to grace your Christmas or Easter table (or any other occasion), please order now, as we process turkeys only once a year.
 They will be ready by Thanksgiving, but if you are short on storage space, you are welcome to leave your pre-ordered bird in our freezer until closer to Christmas.

-The Broad-Breasted White turkey sizes range from 15-22 lbs. with a few birds getting over the 25-30 lb. range.
+The Broad-Breasted White turkey sizes range from 15 to 22 lbs. with a few birds getting over the 25-30 lb. range.
+The heritage turkeys range from 6 to 11 lbs.
 Please order early to ensure a fresh turkey for your table!

-Smoked turkeys will be available again this year at Thanksgiving.
+Smoked turkeys will be available again this year at Thanksgiving, frozen.
 Cold or hot, smoked turkey is a special treat!